under-the-oaks/ColdCase-Documentation/Writerside/topics/Server-Installation.md

 To start the server locally, use the following command:

 - `cd .\server\`
-- `deno run --allow-net --allow-read server.ts`
+- `deno run --allow-net --allow-read main.ts`

 After the server starts, you should see output indicating that it is listening on port 8080.